Veterinary Anatomy and Physiology 2

 - Describe the structure and function of the urinary system and explain the process by which the kidney produces urine.

-- Describe the structure and function of the endocrine system and understand the feedback mechanism that controls release of endocrine hormones.
+- Describe the structure and function of the endocrine system and explain the feedback mechanism that controls release of endocrine hormones.

 - Describe the structure and function of the male and female reproductive systems.